 - "Force login" is enabled in Securly’s Global Settings.

-Note that it is recommended that you do not install Securly AD SSO on a server already running an IIS.
+Note that you are recommended not to install Securly AD SSO on a server already running an IIS.

 Note that you will need to allow the execution of unsigned scripts.